Kevin-Vink/ExpressRent/README.md

 # Starting ExpressRent

-The database can be created using the create_db.sql file in the root folder. the .env file in the root folder should be updated with the correct database credentials.
+The database can be created using the create_db.sql file in the root folder, it will automatically create some dummy data.

+the .env file in the root folder should be updated with the correct database credentials.

 To start the server run the following command in the the project directory: